electronstorm/sk-mission-template/README.md

 # Mission Template
-This template is designed to speed up the mission creation process and reduce common errors such as Datalink blocked by TACAN or ICLS not being enabled.
+This template is designed to streamline mission creation process for SK sessions.
+The main purpose is to reduce common boilerplate tasks and prevent common errors such as datalink blocked by TACAN or ICLS not being enabled.

 # Features
 * ATIS